Whiteknight/Rosella/libraries/future.md

 If *you* are interested in either using or helping to bring them to maturity, let me know.
 I'm always interested in new ideas, feedback, and contributions.

+## How To Become Stable

+To be listed as a stable library, a Rosella library must have:

+1. Ample in-code documentation and comments
+2. A webpage describing the capabilities and usages of the library
+3. Significant test coverage

+The library should also be well-designed, have a good and maintainable architecture, be extendable and configurable, and follow all coding standards.

 ## Development Libraries

 These libraries exist, but are either incomplete, not tested, not documented,